ceduth/ytdt-api/README.md

 # ytdt-api

-Library and API server to retrieve YouTube content using web scraping and the YouTube Data API.
+`ytdt-api` exposes the core functionality of the YouTube Data Tools. as a python library, a webservice, and several utility scripts.

+YouTube Data Tools: ML experimentation toolkit on YouTube data.
+Easily extract YouTube data, gather video statistics, explore API data, and gain novel audience insights.

 ## Caveats

 - YouTube webpages do not currently expose following data: shares count, dislikes count, upload_date.
 This is not available by scraping and has to be retrieved by the YT API.

+- Scrapping: YouTube employs robust anti-scraping measures, including IP blocking and CAPTCHAs, to prevent automated scraping of its data.
+Tweak the various IO_* environment variables to throttle the various multi-threading async I/O tasks.
+Please perform ethical and sustainable web scraping.
+Don't redistribute scraped data, especially not in bulk form.
+This protects user privacy.

-## Preps.
+## Dev setup.

 1. Create virtual env